ShowShark Server Features

 • Recursive directory browsing within locations

-• Pagination support (offset/limit) for large directories and iCloud photo albums
+• Pagination support for large directories and iCloud photo albums

 • BDMV directories presented as single playable items (not navigable as folders)

-• Library ID fields (movie_id, show_id, episode_id, album_id) populated on DirectoryEntry during browse responses for client-side library navigation
+• Library IDs (movie, show, episode, album) populated on browse entries for client-side library navigation

 • Supported file extensions: